mosra/m.css/doc/doxygen.rst

     accompanied with corresponding tutorial page instead)
 -   :cpp:`inline` functions are not marked as such (I see it as an unimportant implementation detail)
--   ``@section``, ``@subsection`` etc. commands inside anything else than top-level documentation of a class, namespace, file, directory, page or module are not supported as the visual layout is not expecting such things
 -   The :ini:`CREATE_SUBDIRS` Doxyfile option is not supported.
 This option causes Doxygen to scatter the XML files across numerous subdirectories to work around limits of ancient filesystems.
 Implementing support for this